What to look for in a caravan levelling app

 Free · Various · App Store required

 The App Store and Google Play have dozens of spirit level apps built for tradies and builders — not caravanners.
 They'll show you a degree reading or a bubble graphic.
 That's where they stop.
-No sequence guidance, no jockey wheel calculation, no ramp block count, no offline-first design, no awareness of the caravan setup process.
+No sequence guidance, no jockey wheel calculation, no ramp step count, no offline-first design, no awareness of the caravan setup process.
 Useful if you already know your setup well enough to act on a raw angle reading — not the right tool for most caravanners.

 What's good